 Programs and services include:

-Project Renaissance (SRO) - Our senior citizen emergency housing program provides homeless or displaced seniors ages 60+, who have pre-existing health conditions which make them susceptible to COVID-19, with single occupancy dormitories along with supportive services and case management.
-Working in tandem with the Office of Homeless Services and the Philadelphia Housing Authority, our team assist seniors with acquiring permanent Rapid Rehousing. --- The historical age of the Renaissance from the 14th to 17th century was a fervent
+Project Renaissance (SRO) - Our senior citizen emergency services and housing program provides homeless or displaced seniors ages 60+, (with pre-existing health conditions), with temporary housing, supportive services and case management.
+Working in tandem with the Office of Homeless Services and the Philadelphia Housing Authority, our team assists seniors with immediate temporary housing, and also assists them in acquiring permanent Rapid Rehousing. --- The historical age of the Renaissance from the 14th to 17th century was a fervent

 period of European cultural, artistic, political and economic “rebirth” following the Middle Ages.
 It is commonly credited with bridging the gap “from Darkness to Light” in contributing to modern-day civilization.
 Similarly, Women of Excellence has

 chosen to name our program Project Renaissance as we seek to provide our senior clients with the opportunity of restoration and renewal as they embark upon the next chapter of their lives.
 Our program provides seniors with emergency housing infused with a healthy balance of comprehensive supportive services, infused with arts and cultural heritage experiences that foster a uniquely individualized approach to care and promotion of an individual's sense of autonomy, self-sufficiency, and self-esteem with the ultimate goal of ending and preventing current and future homelessness.